liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 #### Users

-Set this to false if users cannot be deleted.
+Set this to `false` if users cannot be deleted.

 	users.delete=true

-Set this to true when you want the validation to allow for creation of numeric screen names.
+Set this to `true` when you want the validation to allow for creation of numeric screen names.

 	users.screen.name.allow.numeric=false

-Set this to true to always autogenerate user screen names even if the user gives a specific user screen name.
-If this is set to true, the LDAP importer will fetch users by their email address even if the property "company.security.auth.type" is set to screenName.
+Set this to `true` to always autogenerate user screen names even if the user gives a specific user screen name.
+If this is set to `true`, the LDAP importer will fetch users by their email address even if the property `company.security.auth.type` is set to screenName.

 	users.screen.name.always.autogenerate=false

-Input a class name that implements com.liferay.portal.security.auth.ScreenNameGenerator.
+Input a class name that implements `com.liferay.portal.security.auth.ScreenNameGenerator`.
 This class will be called to generate user screen names.

 	users.screen.name.generator=com.liferay.portal.security.auth.DefaultScreenNameGenerator

-Input a class name that implements com.liferay.portal.security.auth.ScreenNameValidator.
+Input a class name that implements `com.liferay.portal.security.auth.ScreenNameValidator`.
 This class will be called to validate user screen names.

 *Examples:*

 	users.screen.name.validator=com.liferay.portal.security.auth.DefaultScreenNameValidator
 	users.screen.name.validator=com.liferay.portal.security.auth.LiberalScreenNameValidator

-Set this to false if you want to be able to create users without an email address.
-An email address will be automatically assigned to a user based on the property "users.email.address.auto.suffix".
+Set this to `false` if you want to be able to create users without an email address.
+An email address will be automatically assigned to a user based on the property `users.email.address.auto.suffix`.

 	users.email.address.required=true

 Set the suffix of the email address that will be automatically generated for a user that does not have an email address.
-This property is not used unless the property "users.email.address.required" is set to false.
+This property is not used unless the property `users.email.address.required` is set to `false`.
 The autogenerated email address will be the user id plus the specified suffix.

 	users.email.address.auto.suffix=@no-emailaddress.com

-Input a class name that implements com.liferay.portal.security.auth.EmailAddressGenerator.
+Input a class name that implements `com.liferay.portal.security.auth.EmailAddressGenerator`.
 This class will be called to generate an email address for a user that does not specify an email address.
-This class will only be used if the property "users.email.address.required" is set to false.
+This class will only be used if the property `users.email.address.required` is set to `false`.

 	users.email.address.generator=com.liferay.portal.security.auth.DefaultEmailAddressGenerator

-Set this to true if you want the last name to be required when creating users.
+Set this to `true` if you want the last name to be required when creating users.

 	users.last.name.required=false

-Input a class name that implements com.liferay.portal.security.auth.FullNameGenerator.
+Input a class name that implements `com.liferay.portal.security.auth.FullNameGenerator`.
 This class will be called to generate a full name from the user's first, middle and last names.

 *Examples:*

 	users.full.name.generator=com.liferay.portal.security.auth.DefaultFullNameGenerator
 	users.full.name.generator=com.liferay.portal.security.auth.FamilyNameFirstFullNameGenerator

-Input a class name that implements com.liferay.portal.security.auth.FullNameValidator.
+Input a class name that implements `com.liferay.portal.security.auth.FullNameValidator`.
 This class will be called to validate user first, middle and last names.

 	users.full.name.validator=com.liferay.portal.security.auth.DefaultFullNameValidator

 Set the maximum file size for user portraits.
-A value of 0 for the maximum file size can be used to indicate unlimited file size.
-However, the maximum file size allowed is set in the property "com.liferay.portal.upload.UploadServletRequestImpl.max.size".
+A value of `0` for the maximum file size can be used to indicate unlimited file size.
+However, the maximum file size allowed is set in the property `com.liferay.portal.upload.UploadServletRequestImpl.max.size`.

 	users.image.max.size=307200

 Set the maximum user portrait height and width in pixels.
-A value of 0 indicates no restictions on user portrait dimensions.
+A value of `0` indicates no restictions on user portrait dimensions.

 	users.image.max.height=120
 	users.image.max.width=100

-Set this to true to record last login information for a user.
+Set this to `true` to record last login information for a user.

 	users.update.last.login=true